makannew/auto-scroll-container/README.md

 - `autoScrollOnFocus`
   Its default is `autoScrollOnFocus = true` and it means try to keep focused element in scroll view port
 - `debouncingDelay`
   Its default is `debouncingDelay = 200` in millisecounds.
 During resize event it cause a delay before start to       recalculate.
-It helps performance by avoid unnecessary calculation
+It helps performance by avoiding unnecessary calculation
 - `keyboardPopDelay`
  Its default is `keyboardPopDelay = 1500` milliseconds.
-It is for detecting mobile on screen keyboards.
-It means monitor `1500ms` after any focus event, If resize triggered take care of mobile keyboard.
+It is for detecting mobile keyboard.
+It means monitor resize events for `1500ms` after any focus event, If resize triggered take care of mobile keyboard.
 - `signature`
 Its default is `signature = 'data-auto-scroll-container-signature'`.
-This signature added to Html scroll `div` to internally intercept nested `AutoScrollContainer`.
+This signature added to Html scroll `div` attributes to internally intercept nested `AutoScrollContainer`.
 In case of name conflict you want to change it.

 ## License